Spearville, Kansas

 Atchison, Topeka & Santa Fe Railroad Depot in Spearville, Kansas, 1890.

-Yet another town on the Atchison, Topeka & Santa Fe Railroad, land was deeded by the railroad to the Arkansas Valley Town Company in March 1873 and it was soon surveyed and platted.
-The town was first called Speareville, for Alden H. Speare, a railroad director and president of the town company.
-However, the town name was consistently misspelled “Spearville,” and finally the “e” was eliminated altogether.
-In the early days, the community was also called Dry Ridge and had a big water tank beside the railroad.
+Yet another town on the Atchison, Topeka & Santa Fe Railroad, the railroad deeded the land to the Arkansas Valley Town Company in March 1873, and it was soon surveyed and platted.
+The town was first called Speareville for Alden H. Speare, a railroad director and president of the town company.
+However, the town name was consistently misspelled as “Spearville,” finally, the “e” was eliminated.
+In the early days, the community was called Dry Ridge and had a big water tank beside the railroad.

 Early day Spearville, Kansas.